 About Health Care for All - Minnesota

-Health Care for All Minnesota (HCA-MN) is dedicated to promoting affordable high-quality healthcare for every Minnesotan through advocacy, education and community organizing.
-The organization was founded in 2004 under the name Minnesota Universal Health Care Coalition and was renamed as Health Care for All Minnesota (HCAMN) in 2012.
+Health Care for All Minnesota (HCA-MN) is dedicated to promoting comprehensive, affordable, high-quality health care for every Minnesotan through advocacy, education, and community organizing.
+The organization was founded in 2004 under the name Minnesota Universal Health Care Coalition and was renamed as Health Care for All Minnesota (HCA-MN) in 2012.

-We believe healthcare is an essential human need and that unequal access to healthcare is an injustice.
-We believe a financial system where premiums are based on ability to pay is the only way we can provide comprehensive, affordable, high-quality healthcare for every person.
-Our ultimate goal is to achieve a single-payer healthcare financing system for Minnesota.
+We believe health care is an essential human need and that unequal access is an injustice.
+We believe a financial system with premiums are based on ability to pay is the only way we can provide comprehensive, affordable, high-quality health care for every person.
+Our ultimate goal is a single-payer healthcare financing system for Minnesota and the whole U.S.

 OUR VISION